ksuematsu/haruna/README.md

   step 1: create test(answer) page at haruna

   Answerer
-  step 1: answer the quetion at haruna
+  step 1: answer the questions at haruna
   ```

   Ta-Dahhh!